 Since 2012, Portugal has launched its own Portugal Golden Visa scheme, allowing non-European citizens to get Portuguese residency in exchange for an investment in the country’s economy.
 The program is very popular and has allowed numerous investors, families, and retirees to call Portugal their new home.

+Natural wonders also make Lisbon one of the most enchanting Portuguese cities.
 There are beautiful gardens spread out across the city, such as Edward VII Park.
-You’ll also find many a viewpoint (miradouro) hill overlooking the fabulous Tagus River – yes, it’s with good reason that Lisbon is named the city of seven hills.
+You’ll also find many a viewpoints (miradouros) overlooking the fabulous Tagus River – yes, it’s with good reason that Lisbon is named the city of seven hills.

-A bit cheaper than Lisbon, Porto has some great neighborhoods to live in, such as Foz do Douro, Riberia, Boavista, Campanha, and Avenida do Aliados.
-The historic center of Porto is also a charming place to live.
+Porto also has some great neighborhoods to live in, such as Foz do Douro, Riberia, Boavista, Campanha, and Avenida do Aliados.
+The historic center of Porto is another charming place to live.

 The only con about Porto is that its weather can be colder than the rest of Portugal.
 Apart from that, living in Porto is absolutely worth it and is definitely one of the best cities for expats to live in Portugal – what could be better than strolling down the historic streets of Porto on a summer evening, looking for a nice place for dinner and to watch the bright lights of the wine houses on the opposite bank of the Douro?

-Faro is the main city of the Algarve, the southern region of Portugal.
+Faro is the main city of the Algarve region, in southern Portugal.
 This coastal city is considered a place of sun, sea, and delicious seafood where many expat retirees have chosen to settle down.
 While the Algarve is best known as a top vacation spot, it’s a great place to relocate to.

 Some of the advantages of living in Faro are lovely weather all year long, proximity to some of the most incredible beaches in the world, a very relaxed lifestyle, and a slow pace of living.
 If you are a history lover, the city also has much to offer.
-Check out the historic center and the city walls (Muralhas de Faro), which form a broken ring around the city’s Old Town.
+Check out the historic center, ancient streets, historical sites, and the city walls (Muralhas de Faro), which form a broken ring around the city’s Old Town.
 The town square and the Roman temple ruins of Milreu are also well worth a visit.

-Viseu is a small city located in Central Portugal.
-It has been ranked as the best city to live in Portugal multiple times, as well as one of the best cities to live in Europe.
+If living in a big city is not for you, then Viseu is your best bet.
+Located in Central Portugal, it has been ranked as the best city to live in Portugal multiple times, as well as one of the best cities to live in Europe.
 This is due to Viseu’s excellent quality of life.
 From great weather and excellent education to efficient public transportation and an outstanding healthcare system, Viseu has all it takes to be happy.

 Évora is the main city of the southcentral region of Portugal called Alentejo and is one of the most beautiful cities in Europe, let alone Portugal.
 With temperatures rising above average all year long, Évora is a beautiful and calm city with medieval architecture.
 When it comes to the most charming cities in Portugal to visit, Évora is a must.